captainPrime/Politico/README.md

 - Users can login.
 - Admin (electoral body) can create political parties.
 - Admin (electoral body) can delete a political party.
+- Admin (electoral body) can edit a political party.
 - Admin (electoral body) can create different political offices.
 - Users can vote for only one politician per political office.
 - Users can see the results of election.